Create Career Paths in 7 Steps [or Lose Your Best Employees]

 2. Define Job Positions

 Now that you have an org chart, starting with each job description, list the key responsibilities.
-Then, add the education requirements and hard and soft skills.
+Then, add the education requirements, certifications and hard/soft skills.

 Be thorough and detailed.
-Look at the recent projects completed to make sure you haven’t missed anything.
+Look at the recent projects completed to make sure you haven’t missed any competencies.
 In addition, include the KPIs for each position.
 How do you measure success?
 Consider the high achievers in each role.
 For example, what qualities make them effective?

-This exercise is also called job profiling and may identify if a job description fits into a career cluster (careers that have similar characteristics).
+This exercise is also called job profiling and may identify if a job description fits into a career cluster.
+Career clusters are also called job families and are a grouping of jobs that have similar characteristics or common features.

 3. Track a Roadmap For Each Skills Track

 Keep in mind that there won’t be one path that connects each role to an advanced role.
 If you don’t have highly specialized job roles, you will potentially have many more career paths.
-This can be a great strength and help each employee find the right career.
+This can be a great strength and help each employee find the specific career that’s right for them.
+Many will include one or more lateral moves.

 4. Identify Training Needs